UtrechtUniversity/ricgraph/docs/ricgraph_as_server.md

 it has not been tested extensively with Ricgraph yet.
 * Login as user *root*.
 * Make sure you have Docker.
 If not, install it:
-  * Debian/Ubuntu: Follow [Install Docker using the apt repository](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository).
+  * Debian/Ubuntu: follow [Install Docker using the apt repository](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository).
 * Install Memgraph Platform.
   To do this, follow the instructions on